 For a 2D click-speed warm-up that loads in under a second, try our sister site fpsaim.com.
 It’s a single HTML page with 5 focused modes — perfect for pre-queue warm-ups on any device.

-Yes — presets for Valorant, CS2, Fortnite, Apex and Overwatch.
-See the dedicated pages for each game.
+Yes — presets for Valorant, CS2, Fortnite, Apex and Overwatch let you keep the same cm/360 as in-game.
+See the dedicated Valorant and CS2 pages for full routines.

 For daily warm-ups and most aim training, yes.
-For Voltaic benchmarks and community playlists, Kovaak is still king.
+For Voltaic benchmarks, official leaderboards and the 10,000+ community playlists, Kovaak’s is still king — many players use FPSTrain for quick warm-ups and Kovaak’s for weekly deep sessions.